Early Reading Skills

 • This section provides links to English programs and related resources to support phonics/decoding skills.

-Click to access the UFLI Foundations Toolbox for lesson resources, decodable texts, games, virtual blending boards, word work mats, printable resources, and more!
+Click here to access the UFLI Foundations Toolbox for lesson resources, decodable texts, games, virtual blending boards, word work mats, printable resources, and more!

 Click here for more information about getting started with UFLI in your classroom!